Airborne T-Lite: Design and development

 The T-Lite was designed as both a cross country powered aircraft and self-launching motor glider for soaring.
 The aircraft was designed to comply with the Fédération Aéronautique Internationale microlight category as well as the US FAR 103 Ultralight Vehicles rules.
 It features a cable-braced hang glider-style high-wing, weight-shift controls, a single-seat open cockpit, tricycle landing gear and a single engine in pusher configuration.

-The aircraft is made from bolted-together aluminum tubing, with its double surface Airborne Core wing covered in Dacron sailcloth, with the top surface finished in mylar PX cloth.
+The aircraft is made from bolted-together aluminium tubing, with its double surface Airborne Core wing covered in Dacron sailcloth, with the top surface finished in mylar PX cloth.
 The 9.5 m span Core wing is supported by a single tube-type kingpost and uses an "A" frame weight-shift control bar.
 The powerplant is a purpose-designed, single cylinder, air-cooled, four-stroke, 22 hp Bailey B200 engine, with electric starting and a 3.2:1 reduction drive.
 The aircraft has an empty weight of 90 kg and a gross weight of 210 kg, giving a useful load of 120 kg.
 With full fuel of 10 L the payload is 113 kg.
 The permitted pilot weight range is 50 to 110 kg.

 The T-Lite is designed to be quickly disassembled for ground transport.
 The 10 L fuel tank is located behind the pilot's seat and can be disconnected quickly to allow transporting it independently of the aircraft for refueling.